xu3u4/node-express-react/Readme.md

 # Getting started
 Start with Express+webpack:
 `$ npm run webpack-start`
-The `bundle.js` will be placed in the dist folder
+The `bundle.js` will be placed in the dist folder.
-Then Open `localhost:8000` in your browser
+Then open `localhost:8000` in your browser

 Start with webpack-dev-server:
 `$ npm run dev`
+Open `localhost:8080` in your browser

 Run the Mocha test:
 `$ npm run test`